Medimush realises that because of the ambiguity of some of the candida symptoms, you may wonder whether your symptoms can be attributed to candida.

 If you are looking for a way to treat yourself, diagnosing the condition as best you can would be wise.

-There is more than one way to find out if you have candida overgrowth and it is recommended that you discern whether this is the case before proceeding with any method of treatment.
+There is more than one way to find out if you have candida overgrowth, and it is recommended that you discern whether this is the case before proceeding with any treatment method.

-Natural products which assist your body in prevention and cure of candida are unlikely to cause you any problems and may actually just strengthen your immune system, but perhaps it is the case that you do not wish to spend large sums of money on such products should your condition be unrelated to candida.
+Natural products that assist your body in preventing and curing candida are unlikely to cause you any problems and may strengthen your immune system.
+Still, perhaps it is the case that you do not wish to spend large sums of money on such products should your condition be unrelated to candida.

-If it is not plausible for you to get a medical diagnosis, you can try one of the other tests below which are free and simple and should be able to give you an indication of whether the condition exists – however, it can not necessarily indicate the severity of the infection.
+Suppose it is not plausible for you to get a medical diagnosis.
+In that case, you can try one of the other tests below, which are free and simple and should be able to indicate whether the condition exists.
+However, it can not necessarily indicate the severity of the infection.

-This home test is not the most reliable indicator but should be able to give you some idea of whether any level of candida overgrowth exists in your body.
+This home test is not the most reliable indicator but should give you some idea of whether any level of candida overgrowth exists in your body.

 Leave it for fifteen minutes before you check the state again.